dojoe/hackmeifyoucan/index.rst

 **And there it is - our tasty, tasty flag!**

 .. tip::
-  There are so many ways to skin this ROP cat (you monsters! the poor cat!) and this is only one of them.
+  There are so many ways to skin this ROP cat (you monsters!) and this is only one of them.
 For exercise, you could try some other approaches:

   * Make your life easy as you should and use ``lwip_write`` for the gadget.
   * Forgo the gadgets altogether, set up ``a10..13`` directly and return right to the start of ``lwip_send``.